dayflower/p5-Validator-Procedural/README.md

         $validator->formatter( $formatter_instance );

     Register error message formatter object.
+    Requisites for message formatter class is described in ["REQUISITES FOR MESSAGE FORMATTER CLASS"](#REQUISITES FOR MESSAGE FORMATTER CLASS).

     If formatter is not specified, an instance of [Validator::Procedural::Formatter::Minimal](https://metacpan.org/pod/Validator::Procedural::Formatter::Minimal) will be used as formatter on the first generation of error messages.

 - process